it-at-m/helm-charts/charts/refarch/README.md

 #### Secrets

-Global secrets can be created using this Helm chart.
-Note that the keys for the secret can be created, but the values need to be filled in manually using GUI or CLI mechanisms.
+Global Secrets can be created using this Helm chart.
+Note that the keys for the Secret can be created, but the values need to be filled in manually using GUI or CLI mechanisms.

 Example:
 ```yaml